The arbitrage-free Multivariate Mixture Dynamics Model: Consistent single-assets and index volatility smiles: The Mixture Dynamics (MD) Model

+\begin{proposition} Assume that the model (\ref{localVol},\ref{nu}), with $p^i_t$ from \eqref{lognormal_EDS}, admits a unique strong solution and that the related Kolmogorov forward equation admits a unique solution.
+Then the pricing of European options on $S$ is simply a linear-convex combination with weights $\lambda^i$ of the option prices under the instrumental asset dynamics (\ref{lognormal_EDS}).
+Similarly for the Greeks at time 0. \end{proposition}

-A digression is in order now: suppose that everything in the above approach works fine, and with a judicious choice of the $v_i$'s the unique strong solution for the dynamics of $S$ exists.
-Then the pricing of European options on $S$ is immediate: Let $O$ be the value at $t = 0$ of an European option with strike $K$ and maturity $T$. $O$ is given by $O = \sum_{i=1}^N \lambda_i O_i$; where $O_i$ is the European price associated to a hypothetical instrumental dynamics (\ref{lognormal_EDS}).
+In other terms, let $O$ be the value at $t = 0$ of an European option with strike $K$ and maturity $T$. $O$ is given by $O = \sum_{i=1}^N \lambda^i O_i$; where $O_i$ is the European price associated to the hypothetical instrumental dynamics (\ref{lognormal_EDS}).
 The option price $O$ can be viewed as the weighted average of the European option prices written on the processes $Y^i$.
-Due to the linearity of the derivative operator, the same convex combination applies to all option Greeks.
+Due to linearity of differentiation, the same convex combination applies to all option Greeks.
 As a consequence, if the basic densities $p_t^{i}$ are chosen so that the prices $O_i$ are computed analytically, one finds an analytically tractable model.

 The most natural choice for the $(Y^i, v_i, p_t^{i})$ triplet is :